dsu-arl/base-go-programming-dojo/objects/classes/DESCRIPTION.md

 ## Directions
 In other challenges you have been given the code that prints the solutions.
 This time you must write your own.
 This is also part of the challenge, so pay close attention to the requirements below!

 Below is a list of requirements and formatting restrictions that your program ***must follow*** in order to retrieve the flag.
+These requirements are reflected by the `cylinder` object in the supplied template.
 - You ***must*** print all your shape's values and calculations to the screen.
 Use the provided `printValues()` function as the template for your own print function.
-    - You ***must*** print the name of your shape first.
-Capitalization is not required.
+    - You ***must*** print the name of your shape first followed by a ':'.
     - You ***must*** print all of the shape's measurements.
 The order is not significant, but you must include the measurement's name and value separated by an '=' sign.
     - You ***must*** print all of the shape's calculations.
 Again the order is not significant, but you must include the name and value separated by an '=' sign.
     - All of this output ***must*** be on 1 line: ***do not*** use the `Println` function or the `\n` newline character as these will insert new lines.
 It's OK if the text naturally wraps due to the terminal size.